 I think it would worthwhile to have an initial discussion with one of our consultants to get a better idea of what your options may be.
-If you'd like to do so, then please let me know and I'll arrange a convenient time for of them to contact you.
+If you'd like to do so then please call us on 0344 346 3672.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.